Savijain/youtube-react-form/README.md

 Table Name: Registration

 #Issues faced
-1. Being new to react js, I faced difficulties:
+1. Being new to react js, I faced difficulties in:
-   Developing the form,
+   #Developing the form,
-   Understanding and making connection between form and API.
+   #Understanding and making connection between form and API.
-   Developing 'CompletePayment' Method
+   #Developing 'CompletePayment' Method
-    Assumption: If the value entered in Payment Amount field is 500, return Payment Successful else, return Payment Unsuccessful
+   #Assumption: If the value entered in Payment Amount field is 500, return Payment Successful
+                else, return Payment Unsuccessful